Renault Clio E-TECH hybrid reliability & safety rating

 - 1VerdictThe hybrid Renault Clio is a quiet, punchy small car, with good electric running potential and a comfortable ride

 - 2MPG & CO2 emissionsAlthough it can't offer significant pure-electric running, the Clio hybrid nonetheless returns some pretty decent economy and emissions figures

-- 5Interior & comfortA well finished and comfortable interior with the latest in-car technology is one of the highlights of the hybrid Clio
+- 5Interior, dashboard & comfortA well finished and comfortable interior with the latest in-car technology is one of the highlights of the hybrid Clio

 - 6Boot space, seating & practicalityThe Clio hybrid is pleasingly spacious for a supermini, with plenty of room for both passengers and luggage

 - 7Reliability & safety rating - currently readingStrong crash-test scores and a long warranty are plus points here; Clio hybrid owners should have little to worry about